Front And Backyard Landscaping Ideas To Inspire Your Next Landscape Design

 It can also save you money by reducing energy costs throughout the year.
 In the summer, trees can block the sun and provide shade to the home.
 In the winter, bare branches can allow the sun to peek through.

 Strategically placed bushes and other shrubbery can reduce heat loss by blocking cold air from getting in the home or helping insulate the foundation.
 Proper landscaping around the home can also provide absorption, which prevents water from collecting around the foundation, which can cause costly damage.
+Not to mention, homeowners who focus on eco-friendly landscaping can positively impact the Earth as well.

 Front Yard Landscaping Ideas